 When you create your account, you must choose a user name and password.
 Still too often, people use the same password for all their Internet services.
 This is not very secure.
 Websites are a beloved target and hackers often find out the passwords of the users.
 It is a best practice to choose a new and strong password for every internet service.
 A strong password is at least 8 characters long and consists of upper and lower case letters, one or more figures and punctuation marks.
 It is also important to keep your password secret.
 Never disclose your password via telephone or e-mail.

 The best online security guard is you.
 Is a Gucci or Hermes handbag being sold for a song?
 Are there spelling errors or sentences that are virtually incomprehensible?
 Sections of text in a foreign language?
 All these are indications that something is fishy.
 So you must keep an eye out for them.
 Do you have any doubts that the web shop is safe?
 Stop the transaction and contact the shop.

 Various independent organisations issue certificates to secure web shops.
 In Belgium and Luxembourg, this is done by BeCommerce and in the Netherlands by the Stichting Thuiswinkel Waarborg [Home Shopping Guarantee Foundation].
 When the web shop is inspected by one of these organisations, it can post the logo of that organisation on his home page.
 You can search on the website of BeCommerce and the Stichting Thuiswinkel Waarborg (Home Shopping Guarantee foundation) whether the web shop is a member of those organisations.

 There are various authorities working on enhancing security on the internet in Belgium.
-If you want more information, you can always go to our website for the internet security file or to the website of CERT, the Belgian public service for cyber security.
+If you want more information, you can always go to our website for the internet security file or to safeonweb.be, a website created by the Centre for Cyber Security Belgium.
 The website www.safeinternetbanking.be, a cooperative of all Belgian banks, provides useful tips on online shopping.